ISO/IEEE 11073: Agent/manager principle

 All defined parts of this standard family are designed to allow communication according to this principle.

 The arrangement of two or more medical devices as a system, so that the components are possible to understand and to interact, are the basic idea of this principle.

 The agent is the part of the principle that is connected to the medical devices.
 It provides the data.

 The manager keeps a copy of the agent data, reacts on update events from them, and triggers events on the agent.

 In most use cases the manager is only used to remotely monitor and display agent data, but in some cases it may also remotely control the agents.

 Agents and manager are built in the same structure.

 This enables an agent to act as a manager and reverse.

 Besides the plain agent-manager application, hybrid systems over multiple stages are possible.

 Agent application process(es)

 This module is the interface between a proprietary (eventually native) protocol and the ISO/IEEE (VITAL) object world.

 It is not defined within the standard and as a result it can be implemented free.

 Medical data information base

 MMOs (Managed Medical Objects) are stored hierarchically within a tree structure in a form named Domain Information Model (DIM).

 This MMOs and their arrangement in the DIM are defined within this standard.

-The implementation of the MDIB (Medical Device Information Base) and their functionality is out of the scope of the standard.
+The implementation of the MDIB (Medical Data Information Base) and their functionality is out of the scope of the standard.